• Home

 Biogenesis and Degradation of the Endoplasmic Reticulum

 Eukaryotic cells show striking differences in the abundance and architecture of their organelles.
 Moreover, cells rapidly adjust the size and shape of their organelles to changing physiological demands.
-This remarkable capacity for adaptation enables cells to maintain homeostasis during differentiation, stress and disease.
+This remarkable capacity for adaptation enables cells to maintain homeostasis during stress, differentiation and disease.
 The underlying molecular mechanisms are fundamental for proper cell function and uncovering them is a fascinating challenge.

 We want to elucidate how cells ensure homeostasis of the endoplasmic reticulum (ER).
 We are asking questions such as: How do cells shape their ER?
 How do they adjust ER size and function to physiological demand?
 How do they recognize damaged ER components and eliminate them?
 To answer these questions, we investigate three related processes: (1) ER membrane biogenesis, which enables organelle expansion and remodeling, (2) ER-phagy, which mediates autophagic organelle degradation, and (3) SHRED, which regulates proteasomal degradation of misfolded cytosolic and ER membrane proteins.
 We explore these processes in budding yeast and human cells.